 Figure 6.2.3.1-1 illustrates the procedure for configuring the DNS server address for EDN to the UE, in case of ULCL /BP is used for the PDU session.
+The edge DN should has connectivity with central DN because the edge and central DN are the same DN, as specificed in TS23.501 clause 5.6.4.

 Figure 6.2.3.1-1: Procedure for Local DNS address provisioning to UE in case of ULCL or BP